University of Surrey

 International Student Statistics

-- The university offers an airport Meet and Greet Service on selected days in September at Heathrow and Gatwick airports.
+- The university offers a meet and greet service on selected days in September at Heathrow airport.

 - An International Orientation Programme is provided for new international students; this takes place before the university’s Welcome Week, and allows students to settle in more easily.
 By booking on the International Orientation Programme students can register with the university, get to know the campus, Guildford and the surrounding area.
 On offer are workshops and visits to local places of interest, as well as social events.